-Even though SNMP v2 security features were not very popular, some new messages were introduced, and later inherited by SNMP v3.
+Even though SNMPv2 security features were not very popular, some new messages were introduced, and later inherited by SNMPv3.

-- GetBulkRequest similar to GetNextRequest, however instead of requesting the next variable in the MIB, it requests for several next variables in a single request.
+- GetBulkRequest similar to GetNextRequest, however instead of requesting the next variable in the MIB, request for several next variables in a single request.
 It will be replied with a GetResponse message contenting several variables.
-Notice however that on SNMP v2 and above the GetResponse message was renamed to simply Response message. - InformRequest similar to the Trap message, it's an asynchronous (unsolicited) notification sent by the agent to the management system.
+Notice however that on SNMP v2, and above, the GetResponse message was renamed to simply Response message. - InformRequest similar to the Trap message, it's an asynchronous (unsolicited) notification sent by the agent to the management system.
 But unlike with Trap, there is a Response message from the management system.
-This reply is obviously relevant if we remember SNMP operates over UDP, an unreliable protocol, thus the reply is an acknowledgement.
+This response is obviously relevant if we remember SNMP operates over UDP, an unreliable protocol, thus this response is, above all, an acknowledgement.

-One other innovation introduced in SNMP v2 is the concept that while an SNMP v2 entity may have the agent role or the manager role, unlike before it can now play both roles at the same time.
-By playing both roles at the same time an entity can now act in a new role called proxy agent.
+One other innovation introduced in SNMP v2 is the concept that an SNMP v2 entity may undertake both the agent and the manager role.
+By playing both roles at the same time, a SNMP v2 and above agent, can now act as proxy agent.

-Proxy agents can be used to group together in a single view a number of local agents (including SNMP v1 agents).
+Proxy agents are used to group together into a single view a number of local agents MIBs (including SNMP v1 agents).

-MIBs and the device MIB
+MIBs and the device's MIB